James A. Roe: Personal life

 During the war he met Margaret Farrell, whom he married in 1920.
 They had four children.
 His son, James A. Roe Jr., served as a justice of the New York Supreme Court.
 He was indicted for attempting to offer a $10 bribe to two police officers during a 1968 traffic stop, and was acquitted one day after he was killed in a plane crash.

+Death and burial

 After leaving politics, he resumed his former business interests.
-Roe died in Hollywood, Florida on April 22, 1967 and was buried at Mount Saint Mary Cemetery in Flushing.
+Roe died in Hollywood, Florida, on April 22, 1967, and was buried at Mount Saint Mary Cemetery in Flushing.